Grammy Museum at L.A. Live

 The Grammy Museum is an interactive, educational museum devoted to the history and winners of the Grammy Awards.
-The Museum has interactive touch-screens, videos, recording booths, and a collection of historical music artifacts including costumes and instruments from the Grammy Awards, hand-written lyrics, records, and audio/video recordings.
+The museum has interactive touch-screens, videos, recording booths, and a collection of historical music artifacts including costumes and instruments from the Grammy Awards, hand-written lyrics, records, and audio/video recordings.

-In addition to the original in downtown Los Angeles, there is also The Grammy Museum Mississippi in Cleveland, Mississippi and a Grammy Museum at Musicians Hall of Fame in Nashville, Tennessee.
+In addition to the original in downtown Los Angeles, there is also The Grammy Museum Mississippi in Cleveland, Mississippi, and a Grammy Museum Gallery at the Musicians Hall of Fame in Nashville, Tennessee.
 The Grammy Museum Experience opened in autumn 2017 at the Prudential Center in Newark, New Jersey.
+The museum in the exact same state closed on June 25, 2023.

 History

 The Grammy Museum, located in downtown Los Angeles's L.A.
 Live, opened in December 2008 corresponding to the Grammy Awards' 50th anniversary.
 The museum consists of four floors, including historical music artifacts displays, interactive instrument stations and recording booths, and a 200-seat Clive Davis Theater.

 Since its opening, the Grammy Museum has presented over 300 public programs including educational programs for young students.